cake-lier/todo-app/README.md

 appear on-screen the app will be correctly installed onto your system.
 For using it, just reach ``` localhost:8080 ``` from your browser to access the app.
 The app may take some seconds to make those messages appear, so be patient for a bit.
 If the app exits unexpectedly during this phase, please retry.

-The installation will require git, make, and Docker to correctly work and nothing else.
+The last two installations will require git, make, and Docker to correctly work and nothing else.
 Node, npm, MongoDB, and its replica set services will be installed and set up automatically.

 ## One last thing...
 What about the name?